Data-Science-Center-UB/HPC-Use-Case-BERT/README.md

 # HPC Use Case BERT (Sentiment Analysis)

-This guide provides a step-by-step approach to performing **sentiment analysis with BERT using R and Python** on a HPC cluster.
-The workflow and example code are adapted from [R-Bloggers](https://www.r-bloggers.com/2023/08/hugging-face-%F0%9F%A4%97-with-a-warm-embrace-meet-r%EF%B8%8F-%E2%9D%A4%EF%B8%8F/).
-We generated evaluation comments (file "eval_comment.csv") using **GPT-4** with the following prompt: *"Please write me 40 comments on evaluation of anonymous employee with minimum of 2 to 3 sentences with another column showing its sentiment whether it is positive or negative.
+The repository demonstrates how to use a (the DSC) HPC cluster.
+It contains a use case to run a **sentiment analysis with BERT using R and Python**.
+The workflow and example code were adapted from [R-Bloggers](https://www.r-bloggers.com/2023/08/hugging-face-%F0%9F%A4%97-with-a-warm-embrace-meet-r%EF%B8%8F-%E2%9D%A4%EF%B8%8F/).
+Evaluation comments were generated (file "eval_comment.csv") using **GPT-4** with the following prompt: *"Please write me 40 comments on evaluation of anonymous employee with minimum of 2 to 3 sentences with another column showing its sentiment whether it is positive or negative.
 Use column headers "Comment" and "Sentiment."*

 ---